 Zoom makes things easy because a client doesn’t have to have an account to use the links.
 Sessions can be scheduled and shared via calendar integrations or copied and emailed.
 Each link offers both computer and phone capabilities.

-Skype is another tool that can be used for virtual coaching — having both tools available help when one client is unfamiliar or uncertain about technological usage.
+Skype is another tool that can be used for virtual coaching — having both tools available helps when one client is unfamiliar or uncertain about technological usage.
 It does require both users to have an account.
 Video conferences give coaches a more connective experience in sessions, as you can actively listen and intuit when you can view the person in real-time.

 A Take-Home Message

 Being a professional coach takes more than initial coach training.
 Building a coaching business, as other coaches and I have done, takes a growth mindset.
 Some attempts and tools are going to work.
 Being able to learn from the things that don’t work are the best lessons a new coach can learn.